Privacy in English law: Expansion of privacy laws

-The expansion of the doctrine of breach of confidence under the Human Rights Act began with the Douglas v Hello! decision.
+The expansion of the doctrine of breach of confidence under the Human Rights Act began with the Douglas v Hello! decision in 2005.
 Section 6 of the Human Rights Act requires English courts to give effect to the rights in the Convention when developing the common law.
 There is no need to show a pre-existing relationship of confidence where private information is involved and the courts have recognised that the publication of private material represents a detriment in itself.
 The Human Rights act has horizontal effect in disputes between private individuals meaning that the Human Rights Act is just as applicable as if one party had been a public body.
 Breach of confidence now extends to private information (regardless of whether it is confidential) so as to give effect to Article 8 of the European Convention on Human Rights.
 Before this breach of confidence afforded "umbrella protection" to both personal and non-personal information.

-ECHR challenge
+European Court of Human Rights challenge

-Following Max Mosley's successful action against the News of the World newspaper for publishing details of his private life, he announced that he would challenge English law's implementation of the Article 8 right to privacy guaranteed when the Human Rights Act implemented the European Convention on Human Rights into English law.
+Following Max Mosley's successful action in 2008 against the News of the World newspaper for publishing details of his private life, he announced that he would challenge English law's implementation of the Article 8 right to privacy guaranteed when the Human Rights Act implemented the European Convention on Human Rights into English law.
 The European Court of Human Rights (ECHR) was asked to rule on the issue of "prior notification".
 This would require journalists to approach the subject of any investigation and inform them of the details of any allegations made about them, therefore allowing an injunction to be claimed.
 The ECHR ruled that domestic law was not in conflict with the convention.